 Would you like to collaborate?

-List areas for collaboration (research studies, publishing, conference presentations, etc.):
+Areas for collaboration (research studies, publishing, conference presentations, etc.)

 Research, publishing, conferences